 You might want to perform a boat registration number lookup from the state where the watercraft was last registered.

 Step 3.
-Pay the correct vessel titling fee.
+Pay the correct vessel titling fee

-To register boat in Florida, you must have it titled first; unless it is exempt from titling.
+To register the boat in Florida, you must have it titled first; unless it is exempt from titling.

 After presenting your proof of vessel ownership to the tax collector or license plate agency, you will pay the correct titling fee.

 When you apply for your boat’s Florida Certificate of Title, you will pay $5.25 for an electronic title or $7.75 if you want a real document to prove your vessel ownership.
 If you want your application expedited, you may have to pay $11.